Tanay2311/Facial-Recognition/README.md

 ## Overview

-This project implements a facial recognition system using OpenCV and Python, enhanced with exploratory data analysis methods.
-Developed in 2023, it achieves high accuracy and real-time performance.
+This project implements a facial recognition system using OpenCV and Python, enhanced with exploratory data analysis methods.It achieves high accuracy and real-time performance.

 ## Key Features